 Not only events, sometimes you had no time to see movies in the cinema.
 And now you can use your free time to binge-watching Netflix.
 Is it productive?
 Maybe yes, if you did not do it every single day.
 I am not a movie person, so I am fine with my habit of watching 1 movie and 1 episode of TV series per week.

 As much as I wanted to be productive, sometimes I failed and just laid down for hours doing online shopping.
 You may spend time doing nothing too, and that’s okay.
-Being healthy physically and mentally is the most priority at this moment.
+Although there are a lot of quarantine activities to do out there, being healthy physically and mentally is the most priority at this moment.
 Stay safe and healthy, wherever you are in the world!